Ring of Kerry Tour

 Valentia Island Lighthouse 51°55’54.78″N / 10°19’22.77″W

-On Valentia you also have Geokaun Mountain Drive with great views and the Highest point on the Island, there is a Pet Farm, Make your own candles which my Kids loved and Ireland’s most remote Pub near Saint Brendan’s well used for a Guiness Commercial with “Next stop New York” painted on the side.
+On Valentia you also have Geokaun Mountain Drive with great views and the highest point on the Island, there is a Pet Farm, Make your own candles which my Kids loved and Ireland’s most remote Pub near Saint Brendan’s well used for a Guinness Commercial with “Next stop New York” painted on the side.
 One of the famous Trans Atlantic Cables to New Foundland in Canada in 1866 was laid from Valentia.
 Bray Head is at the west side of the Island and is a nice walk with great views of the Skelligs, two islands out in the Atlantic ocean.
 One Island was inhabited by Monks since the 5th Century.

 Bray Head Valentia 51°53’9.00″N / 10°25’28.15″W